Trev241/bard/README.md

 2. There is also another dependency called FFmpeg that you must install separately.
 You can get its packages and executable files from this [link](https://ffmpeg.org/download.html).
 You must also set the PATH environment variable to the directory of these files.

 3. If you do not already have a Discord bot application ready, then you can create one [here](https://discord.com/developers/applications).
 Save the token generated for your bot.
 This token essentially acts as a credential for your application to run.
-In the same directory, create a new file named `secrets.json` and paste the following text in it.
+In the same directory, create a new file called `.env` and paste the following text in it.
-    ``` json
-    {
-        "token": "<insert your token here>"
-    }
     ```
+    TOKEN=<your token here>
+    ```
-    Replace your token in the space as mentioned above.
-Remember that your token must be enclosed within double quotes.
+    Replace the placeholder text with your token as illustrated above.
+Remember to remove the "<" and ">" symbols.

 4. After performing all the necessary setup, you can simply run the bot by running the following command in the same command prompt window that you had opened earlier for installing the requirements.
     ```